Maui beach with palm trees and the West Maui Mountains rising behind, calm turquoise water in foreground

 Best room: Two-Bedroom Lockoff Villa (the family-flexibility flagship) or One-Bedroom Suite for the smaller-family option.

-#19 in Maui for Family Holidays
+#19 in Maui for a Family Holiday

 Aston Kaanapali Shores